Lesson 1 of 714% Complete

 Answer:

-Correct Answer: London/New York Overlap (8 AM - 12 PM EST) - The London/New York Overlap produces the highest liquidity and volatility.
-During this 4-hour window, both major financial hubs are active, accounting for 70%+ of daily volume.
+Correct Answer: London/New York Overlap (8 AM - 12 PM EST) - The London/New York overlap is the most active period.

 What is the primary role of Central Banks in the Forex market?